malramsay64/experi/README.md

 there is a quick reference to the experimental conditions and replication is as simple as running `experi`.

+For more information I have written a [blog post][experi blog post] which goes into more depth on how this tool has helped my workflow.

 What about ...?
 ---------------------